 Through these immersive professional experiences, students gain skills in program development, administrative procedures, supervision, and facility operation and maintenance.
-Our students also develop essential contacts in the field and increase their understanding of the area in which they are studying.
+They also develop essential contacts in the field and increase their understanding of the area in which they are studying.

 Internships Lead to Jobs

-- Successfully complete PRT 375 in the fall semester prior to your internship experience.
+- Successfully complete PRT 375 in the semester prior to your internship experience.

-- Access the internship files in Biltmore 4012 and search prospective internship agency listings.
+- Access the PRTM internship opportunity website to search prospective internship agency listings.

 - Negotiate the internship experience with your selected agency and complete an internship work plan.
 Your plan should provide details about the agency and the specific areas you will be assigned to, with some reference to the amount of time and/or percentage of internship allotted to each area.

 - Schedule a meeting with the department’s internship coordinator to obtain approval of your work plan, confirm the internship location and agree on any special considerations or additional contacts with the selected internship agency.

 - Send site the Internship Agency Manual and have them complete the internship agreement form.